Community > Joint Parish Council

 CASUAL VACANCY FOR BARFORD and WASPERTON COUNCILLORS :

 Vacancies still remain available for two councillor positions.
 If you, or someone you know, is interested in becoming a parish councillor, for either village, then please contact any JPC member for more information about the work we do or email clerk.bswjpc@gmail.com – alternatively why not attend a JPC meeting and see some of the work we do and the nature of debate.
-The work is interesting and varied and gets you involved in our community.

 We are particularly keen to attract younger members to make our councillor mix more representative of our villages.
-Once you make a formal approach then you can be put forward at a future meeting for existing members to decide on the co-option
+Once you make a formal approach then you can be put forward at a future meeting for existing members to decide on the co-option.

 [Back to top]